-Several psychological mechanisms and cognitive biases can lead consumers to misprocess, ignore or misuse information.
-Consider, for instance, motivated reasoning.
-Motivated reasoning reflects the idea that one’s self-interest and existing beliefs unconsciously shape one’s understanding of reality.
-Instead of accurately analyzing the evidence or data at hand, motivated reasoning makes people process information in a way that suits their end or goal.
+Several psychological mechanisms and cognitive biases can lead consumers to misprocess, ignore, or misuse information.
+Consider, for example, motivated reasoning.
+Motivated reasoning suggests that one’s self-interest and existing beliefs unconsciously shape one’s understanding of reality.
+Instead of accurately analyzing the evidence or data at hand, people process information in a way that suits their ends or goals as a result of motivated reasoning.

-Studies have found that self-interest can affect people’s ability to process visual stimuli..
-In other words, people tend to see different things, depending on what better serves their interest.
-Consider a classic study from the 1950s, in which students from two Ivy League colleges were asked to watch a film.
-The film featured controversial calls that were made during a football game between teams from their respective schools.
-In this experiment, students were more likely to see the referees’ calls as correct when it favored their school, than when it favored their rival.
+Studies have found that self-interest can affect people’s ability to process visual stimuli.
+Essentially, people tend to see different things, depending on what better serves their interest.
+In a classic study from the 1950s, students from two Ivy League colleges were asked to watch a film.
+The film featured controversial calls that were made during a football game between teams from the students’ respective schools.
+In this experiment, students were more likely to see the referees’ calls as correct when they favored the team from their school than when they favored their rival’s team.

-This indicates that the emotional stake, in the above experiment–affirming loyalty to one’s institutions, shaped what the students saw.
-Interestingly, this effect might also shed light on marketers’ behavior and communication choices.
-It explains why many marketers might not feel uncomfortable by “stretching” the truth and “emphasizing” certain aspects of the transaction, while downplaying others.
+This experiment indicates that the emotional stake–here, affirming loyalty to one’s institutions–can shape what people see.
+The existence of this effect might also shed light on marketers’ behavior and communication choices, helping to explain why many marketers, aware of the effect, might not feel uncomfortable about “stretching” the truth and “emphasizing” certain aspects of the transaction, while downplaying others.

-This might be especially true with respect to vague statements, since greater vagueness allows people more room for self-deception and motivated reasoning.
-Speech by its nature is far more likely to generate ambiguity in the eyes of both the listener and the speaker.
-This ambiguity is one of the reasons we believe salesperson might be more likely to deceive consumers orally rather than in a writing.
-We return to this point below.
+This attitude among marketers may apply especially to vague statements, since greater vagueness allows people more room for self-deception and motivated reasoning.
+By its very nature, speech is far more likely to generate ambiguity for the listener and the speaker.
+This ambiguity is one of the reasons we believe salespeople might be more likely to deceive consumers orally rather than in writing, a point we will return to below.

-Motivated reasoning shares some characteristics other behavioral phenomena.
+Motivated reasoning shares some characteristics with other behavioral phenomena.
 One is the confirmation bias, which also leads people to look for information that strengthens their existing beliefs.
-Another is the desirability effect.
-According to this effect, people may believe that something will happen simply because they want it to happen.
-In our context, this makes consumers more likely to believe in the oral promises and less likely to properly understand the conflicting language of the fine print.
+Another is the desirability effect, according to which people may believe that something will happen simply because they want it to happen.
+In our context, the desirability effect makes consumers more likely to believe in the oral promises and less likely to properly understand the conflicting language of the fine print.

 Another related mechanism that makes consumers vulnerable to misleading oral promises is the optimism bias.
-The literature on the optimism bias illustrates how people often display unrealistic optimism: They view their futures through rose-tinted glasses and systematically underestimate the risks to which they are exposed.
-For example, most people believe they are less likely than others to be involved in accidents and suffer from negative experiences such as bad relationships, job loss, economic difficulties, or health problems.
+The literature on the optimism bias illustrates how people often display unrealistic optimism, viewing the future through rose-tinted glasses and systematically underestimating the risks to which they are exposed.
+For example, most people believe that they are less likely than others to be involved in accidents and suffer from negative experiences, such as bad relationships, job loss, economic difficulties, or health problems.

-Generally speaking, optimism is a good quality.
-It contributes to people’s happiness, health, confidence, personal relationships, and ambition.
+Generally speaking, optimism is a positive quality, contributing to people’s happiness, health, confidence, personal relationships, and ambition.
 However, unrealistic optimism can lead people to take excessive risks and ignore warning signs.
-In our context, consumers’ optimism can be exacerbated when the risky or negative aspects of the transaction are hidden in fine print and downplayed through oral conversations and misleading statements.
-This will reinforce consumers’ trust and optimism, and make them more likely to enter the transaction at stake.
+In our context, the dangers posed by consumers’ optimism can be exacerbated when the risky or negative aspects of a transaction are hidden in fine print and downplayed through oral conversations and misleading statements.
+These measures reinforce consumers’ trust and optimism and make them more likely to enter into a transaction.